20 Best Day Trips from Milwaukee, Wisconsin

 Distance from Milwaukee: 33 minutes, 30 miles

 Port Washington is under 30 miles away from Milwaukee, which makes it an ideal place for a brief day trip.
-You might what to add it to your list of day trips around Milwaukee that you’d like to go on.
+This is definitely one of the top Wisconsin day trips from Milwaukee, so you might want to consider adding it to your itinerary.

 If you are to be based in Milwaukee for a prolonged period, you could add this coastal city to your list of weekend getaways near Milwaukee (Wi) and visit when there is an event that you would like to see.